| Enter your email address here: |

 1618

-Johannes Kepler discovered the third law of planetary motion (he soon rejected the idea after some initial calculations were made, but later, on May 15, confirmed the discovery).
+Johannes Kepler discovered the third law of planetary motion (the proportion of orbital periods is 1.5 times the proportion of their mean distances).
+He soon rejected the idea after some initial calculations, but later (15 May) confirmed the discovery.

 1861